Pratheeb-k/Pratheeb-K/README.md

 ## Hi there 👋

-Here are some ideas to get you started:

-# Welcome to GitHub Desktop!

-Here’s a professional and engaging "About Me" section for your GitHub profile:

----

 ### 👋 About Me

 Hi there!
 I'm Pratheeb K, a [ Data Analyst | Software Developer | Machine Learning Enthusiast] with a passion for transforming complex datasets into actionable insights and creating innovative solutions to real-world problems.